Lazare Kaplan International

 Lazare Kaplan International (LKI) is a diamond manufacturing and distribution company based in New York City.
-The Chairman of the Board of Directors is Maurice Tempelsman.
+The Chairman of the Board of Directors was Maurice Tempelsman.
 The first LKI was located in Ponce, Puerto Rico, at el Barrio de los Diamantes, a community named after the factory was located there.
 LKI was founded in 1903 where it operated until it was moved to Caguas, Puerto Rico in the 1970s.

 Business activities

 LKI's main business activity is cutting and polishing "ideal-cut" and "fine make" diamonds, which it sells to upscale retail jewelers throughout the world.
 Some of these diamonds are distributed loose while others are set in jewelry under the Lazare Diamond brand.
 LKI distributes its products through over 1,500 retail partners and customers in 29 countries.

 Although primarily based in the United States, LKI also has sales offices in Belgium, Japan, China and Hong Kong.
 LKI has operated in Japan since 1973, Southeast Asia since 1987 and Latin America since 1997.

 LKI's first factory was located in Ponce, Puerto Rico.
 It became the largest diamond cutting and polishing factory in the United States.
 The company also has manufacturing operations in other parts of the world.
 It established a joint manufacturing partnership with Alrosa (the Russian government-owned mining company), with cutting facilities in Moscow and Barnaul.
 In addition, it has contract manufacturing operations in China and Thailand.
 In Africa, LKI has manufacturing facilities in Botswana and a joint manufacturing and technical services agreement with NamGem Diamond Manufacturing Company (Pty) Ltd in Namibia.